Donald Trump Will Drop Out Of Presidential Race By March 2020, Predicts Former White House Official

 “It’s gonna become very clear that it’s impossible for him to win.
 And is this the kind of guy that’s gonna want to be that humiliated and lose as a sitting president?
 He’s got the self-worth in terms of his self-esteem of a small pigeon.”

-Scaramucci suggested that Trump is aware of the situation, explaining that he believes the president has been taking aim at him in order to shift attention away from his polling numbers, and re-election chances
+Scaramucci suggested that Trump is aware of the situation, explaining that he believes the president has been taking aim at him in order to shift attention away from his polling numbers and re-election chances.

 The former White House official also suggested that the Republican Party primaries Trump, arguing that his only primary challenger so far — former Governor of Massachusetts Bill Weld — “doesn’t have the panache” to galvanize the Republican base.